 Enjoy Manchester’s waterways at this canalside pub.
 The large beer garden includes a patio area with tables and chairs but many patrons simply take their drinks and sit on the grass by the water when the sun comes out.
 Bliss.

 Atlas stands out for two reasons – its gin selection and its roof terrace.
 It’s hidden away at the back of the bar so it’s not obvious from the outside that it’s there, but when you reach it you’ll find a comfortable space complete with a covered section which is ideal for a relaxing post-work G&T.

 It’s not just a name.
 This NQ bar does have its own terrace.
 It’s less well known than some of the others in the area as it’s only open when the weather is fine, but when it is it’s a definite sun trap.

-Many of Canal Street’s bars and restaurants feature al fresco areas and popular boutique hotel, restaurant and bar Velvet is no different.
-It’s one of the most popular venues in the area when the sun comes out and features a diverse menu catering for a range of dietary requirements.
+Many of Canal Street’s bars and restaurants feature alfresco areas and popular boutique hotel, restaurant and bar Velvet is no different.
+It’s one of the most popular venues in the area when the sun comes out and features a diverse menu catering to a range of dietary requirements.

 Always a popular location on a Saturday morning, American-style breakfast and brunch restaurant Moose has a patio area outside if you want to dine al fresco.
 The perfect spot for pancakes and coffee.

 This aesthetically impressive, four-star hotel provides not only a luxurious stay for its guests but also a relaxed space for non-residents to soak up the rays.
 There’s a cracking terrace overlooking HOME with seating for up to 60 people.
 Innside also serves excellent Mediterranean style food in an uncomplicated and unfussy way, “food for social mood” as they call it.